GeorgeBish93/Data-Visualization-fatal-police-shooting/README.md

-# fatal police shootings
+# Fatal Police Shootings

-We built a various data visualizations and charts using d3.js ,that helps translating information into a visual context to make data easier for the human brain to understand and pull insights from.
+built a various data visualizations and charts using d3.js ,that helps translating information into a visual context to make data easier for the human brain to understand and pull insights from.
 And possibly help identify patterns, trends and outliers in large data sets.

 Project link -  https://fatal-police-shootings.web.app/